vesselinv/fuel-sprockets/README.md

 * Support for fonts referenced in css assets - copy font files from `asset_root_dir` to `compile_dir`
 * Config option for image quality
 * Additional Config options for the CoffeeScript, Scss/Compass and Less compilers
-* Make package installable through Composer after the future release of Fuel that will support this.
+* Make package installable through Composer

 # License #